Football clubs

 1894 - 1895

-South Coast Wanderers were formed in 1894 and played home games at the Green, however the side only lasted on season.
+South Coast Wanderers were formed in 1894 and played their home matches at the Green.
+The club survived for only a single season.

 South Saxons